 - 1. Complete the application and review the requirements. - 2.
 Sign the Acknowledgement and Agreement Form. - 3.
-Read the Disqualifying and Potentially Disqualifying crimes @ the OCCC College Website - 4.
-Read the EMS/EMT Program Policy Manual @ the OCCC College Website - 5.
-Read the Technical standards required to complete the EMS/EMT program OCCC College Website - Visit the Oregon Health Authority Website: EMS Provider Licensure and Training and review the various web pages including Frequently Asked Questions under Professional Standards @ the OCCC College Website - 7.
-Visit the National Registry of Emergency Medical Technicians website and establish an account. - 8.
-Review the National Emergency Medical Services Educational Standards @ OCCC College Website - 9.
+Completed Medical Form with attached documentation for all immunizations - 4.
+Read the Disqualifying and Potentially Disqualifying crimes @ the OCCC College Website - 5.
+Read the EMS/EMT Program Policy Manual at the OCCC College Website - 6.
+Read the Technical standards required to complete the EMS/EMT program OCCC College Website - Visit the Oregon Health Authority Website: EMS Provider Licensure and Training and review the various web pages including Frequently Asked Questions under Professional Standards @ the OCCC College Website - 8.
+Visit the National Registry of Emergency Medical Technicians website and establish an account. - 9.
+Review the National Emergency Medical Services Educational Standards @ OCCC College Website - 10.
 Meet with an academic advisor to discuss pre-requisites and whether you need to take a placement test.